China brands associated with “quality” aren’t necessarily safe. 2001 Lenox Butterfly Meadow pattern china: 63,700 ppm Lead

 Some additional reading for those who want to dig a little deeper into this subject:

-- First, here is a video that shows you how to quickly and efficiently use this blog (there are over 2,600 posts and pages with information here at the time of publishing this post – with new posts added daily.)
+- First, here is a video that shows you how to quickly and efficiently use the site (there are over 2,600 articles and pages with information here at the time of publishing this piece, with new reports added daily).

-- Here is the “Lenox” overview post on the blog, with links to all of the other Lenox examples I have tested.
+- Here is our “Lenox” overview, with links to all of the other Lenox examples I have tested.
 If you scroll through the examples you will note that most are positive for at least some Lead (until about 2015.)

-- I have several posts about choosing Lead free dishes for your family.
-You will see how to find them all when you watch the video, but you can also click on these three posts for starters: ONE, TWO, THREE.
+- I have several articles about choosing Lead-free dishes for your family.
+You will see how to find them all when you watch the video, but you can also click on these three for starters: See ONE, TWO, and THREE.

-As always thank you for reading and for sharing my posts.
+As always thank you for reading and sharing this work.
 Please let me know if you have any questions.
-I will do my best to answer them personally although it may take a long time (there were over 1,100,000 unique individual readers here on the Lead Safe Mama blog in 2020 – from over 200 countries – so I cannot realistically answer each and every question – but I try!
-To see all the countries with Lead Safe Mama readers in 2020, click here.)
+I will do my best to answer them personally although it may take a long time (there were over 1,100,000 unique individual readers here on Lead Safe Mama dot com in 2020, from over 200 countries, so I cannot realistically answer each and every question thought I may try!
+To see all the countries Lead Safe Mama readers are tuning in from as of 2020, click here.

 Tamara Rubin